Naima006/JourneyZeal-Tour-Management/README.md

   - **Booking System**: Users can book tours and view their bookings.
   - **Reviews**: Users can submit reviews for tours.
   - **Search & Filter**: Tours can be searched by city, group size, and other criteria.
+  - **Role-Based Authorization**: Backend endpoints support admin functionality, no admin panel is implemented on the frontend.

 ## Installation